metrixorg/MetrixSDK-AndroidSample/README.en.md

     }
 </div>

 Replace `APP_ID` with your application id.
-You can find that in your Metrix's dashboard.
+You can find that in your Metrix dashboard.

 <h3 id=about_application_class>About the application class and initialization in this class</h3>

-The Android gives developers the ability to run methods before the creation of any `activity` in the application class.
+Android gives developers the ability to run methods before the creation of any `activity` in the application class.
 Because counting the `session`, gathering `screen-flows` between `activities` and many other features of the SDK required them to work properly.

 <h2 id=methods>Additional features</h2>

 <h3 id=session_event_description>Explain the concepts of event and session</h3>
-In each interaction that the user has with the app, the Metrix sends this interaction to the server as a <b>event</b>.
-In Metrix, <b>session</b> means that a specific timeframe that the user interacts with the app.<br>
+In each interaction that the user has with the app, Metrix sends this interaction to the server as an <b>event</b>.
+In Metrix, a <b>session</b> is a specific timeframe during which the user interacted with the app.<br>
-There are three types of events in the Metrix:<br>
+There are three types of events in Metrix:<br>
 <b>1.
-Session Start:</b> The time of start a session.<br>
+Session Start:</b> The time a session starts.<br>
 <b>2.
-Session Stop:</b> The time of stop a session.<br>
+Session Stop:</b> The time of a session ends.<br>
 <b>3.
 Custom:</b> Depending on your application logic and the interactiion that the user has with your app, you can create and send custom events as below:<br>

 <b>Tip:</b> To use library facilities and call the methods provided by the SDK, you must get `MetrixClient` using `getInstance` and then choose your desired method.<br>
 <br>

 <h3 id=enableLocationListening>Enable location listening</h3>
-You can declare to Metrix to send information about the location of the user using the following functions.
-(In order to these method work properly, the optional permissions must be enabled) <br>
+Using the following functions, you can inform Metrix that you wish to send information about the location of the user (In order for these methods to work properly, the optional permissions explained earlier must be enabled). <br>
 <div dir=ltr>

     Metrix.getInstance().enableLocationListening();